impress-org/google-maps-builder/README.txt

 = Who is behind this plugin? =

-The main developer of this plugin is Devin Walker.
-He lives in San Diego, California and loves all things WordPress.
-To find out more information about him please visit [his website.](http://imdev.in)
+The main developer of this plugin is WordImpress.
+To find out more information about the company and the people behind it please visit [the WordImpress website.](http://wordimpress.com)

 == Roadmap ==

 Here is what we are working on for future releases:

+= Enhancements =

+* Directions - Add the ability to add a directions link to each marker location
+* Marker Visibility - Add the ability to set a marker's info window open by default
+* Marker Clustering - Add the option to use marker clusters for when you have multiple markers in close proximity
 * Maps Widget - Build in a widget to output Google Maps
 * Custom Map Marker Images - Ability to upload your own map marker images
 * Map Icons: Fix maps icon overlap issue when they are bunched in an area (zIndex issue)
+* Draggable Markers - Add the ability to drag dropped markers in the build UI
 * Admin JS i18n - Please contact us at info@wordimpress.com to volunteer for translating!
 * Public JS i18n - Please contact us at info@wordimpress.com to volunteer for translating!
 * Google Places - Add the ability to remove place information